 We had a great morning at the Connecticut Trolley Museum for their Easter Fun Day event.
 I cannot wait to go back this summer for another fun visit!
 I have no excuse now since it’s right near my house, I know how much my boy loved it, and it’s really cheap to visit!
 I see many trips in fact, and possibly even a birthday party here as well.
 (Yes, you can have a party here, and it sounds spectacular!!)

 So if you have not yet visited the CT Trolley Museum, you need to go soon- either during their regular season, or for a special event: Easter Bunny Fun Day in April, Pumpkin Patch in October or even Winterfest during the holidays.
+They also have tons of great events during the summertime, and they also offer some adult-only events including a Wine Event, photography events and a scary Halloween train ride.
 The kids will love the trolley ride, and so will you!

 This about sums it up…